dasch-swiss/dsp-das/docs/user-guide/project.md

 >   - *shared*
 >   - *simple*
 >   - *standoff*
-> - *the unique name can't be changed afterwards!*
+> - *the unique name can't be changed afterward!*

-*The label is a combination of the project's shortname and the unique name.
+*The label is a combination of the project's short name and the unique name.
 You can replace it with any other string.*
 ![Define the name of your data model.](../assets/images/Fig4.png)

 After the creation of your data model, your page should look like this: